Nellie Revell: Radio

 She worked in radio during the 1930s and 1940s, conducting celebrity interviews as host of a show called Neighbor Nell and Nellie Revell Presents, which ran for years on NBC radio.
 She retired in 1947, when cataracts began to interfere with her vision.
 "They've operated on me for everything except dandruff," she joked about her ongoing health issues.

 Personal life

 Nellie McAleney was described as "a large woman, loud and opinionated, not afraid to step face-to-face with any man."
 She married three times.
 Her first husband was Charles Smith, a circus agent; they divorced.
 Her second husband was Joseph Revell, whose name she kept after the marriage ended.
 She married her third husband, agent Arthur J. Kellar, in 1913; some sources say 1915.
 She was widowed when Kellar died in 1940.
 She had twin daughters; daughter Dorothy (known as Dodo Paddack after she was adopted by friends) died in 1935.
 Nellie McAleney Revell died in 1958, aged 85 years.
-Her grave in Springfield, Illinois was unmarked until 2016, when two nieces and other relatives dedicated a memorial there.
+Her grave in Springfield, Illinois was unmarked until 2016, when two great-granddaughters and a grandnephew dedicated a memorial there.